ConfederacyOfGaia/Gaia/dms-guide.md

 - Islands in the Sea of Fallen Stars:
   - Darkmoon
     - Home of the seafaring elves
+- Other things in the Sea
+  - A Bermuda Triangle-type area
+  - A mysterious area of the sea that is always encased in fog
+    - It contains a temple to an old, forgotten god
+  -
+- Grung are common on the southern shore of the Sea.

 \page

 ## Squamusport

-Squamusport is a bustling city that sits upon the Coral River Delta, in the northwest of the [Sea of Fallen Stars](#the-sea-of-fallen-stars).
+Squamusport is a bustling city that straddles the Coral River Delta, in the northwest of the [Sea of Fallen Stars](#the-sea-of-fallen-stars).
 [The Zoon](#the-zoon) make a stop here near the beginning of every season.
+(Should this be two times per year?)

 Squamusport has two levels:  ***Sealevel***, which consists of the docks and less savory parts of the city, including a few taverns, and ***Toplevel***, which contains most of the buildings.